Vietnamese Food

 - For full details, please check our updated guide on Vietnam visa requirements

-What do I need to check in my passport before trip to Vietnam?
+What do I need to check in my passport before a trip to Vietnam?

-Your passport should have at least two blank pages, and should be valid for at least six months after your planned departure date from Vietnam.
+Your passport should have at least two blank pages and must be valid for at least six months after your planned departure date from Vietnam.

 How should I dress when visiting Vietnam?